sdiehl/stephendiehl.com/posts/monads.md

 fmap f (headMay xs) ≡ headMay (fmap f xs)
 ```

-Run through each of the cases if you need to convince yourself of this fact.
+Run through each of the cases of the naturality square for ``headMay`` if you need to convince yourself of
+this.

 ```haskell
 fmap f (headMay [])